Programming & Data Processing

 JSON Stringify Text: How to Escape Plain Text for Safe JSON Usage

-You have a block of plain text — maybe a user comment, a log message, or a chunk of HTML — and you need to drop it into a JSON object.
-You paste it in, and suddenly your API returns a parse error.
-The culprit is almost always an unescaped character: a double quote, a backslash, a newline, or a tab buried somewhere in the string.
-JSON has strict rules about what can appear inside a string value, and raw text almost never follows them.
+So you've got some plain text — a user comment, a log message, a chunk of HTML — and you need to stick it inside a JSON object.
+You paste it in, hit send, and get a parse error back.
+Nine times out of ten it's an unescaped character: a double quote, a backslash, a newline, or a tab hiding somewhere in the string.
+JSON is strict about what can live inside a string value, and raw text almost never plays by those rules.

-The JSON Stringify Text tool on wtools.com solves this by converting any plain text into a properly escaped, JSON-safe string — instantly, in your browser, with no setup required.
+The JSON Stringify Text tool on wtools.com fixes this by turning any plain text into a properly escaped, JSON-safe string.
+It runs in your browser, works instantly, and needs zero setup.

-JSON (JavaScript Object Notation) is the dominant data interchange format for web APIs, configuration files, and data storage.
-Its syntax is simple, but its string rules are unforgiving.
-A valid JSON string must be wrapped in double quotes, and certain characters inside that string must be escaped with a backslash.
+JSON (JavaScript Object Notation) is the go-to data interchange format for web APIs, config files, and data storage.
+The syntax is simple, but string rules are strict.
+A valid JSON string has to be wrapped in double quotes, and certain characters inside it need a backslash escape.

-Here are the characters that cause the most problems:
+These are the characters that trip people up most often:

-If your text contains He said "hello", dropping it straight into a JSON value produces invalid syntax because the inner quotes terminate the string early.
+If your text contains He said "hello", dropping it straight into a JSON value produces invalid syntax.
+The inner quotes terminate the string early and the parser chokes.

 2. Backslashes

-File paths like C:\Users\Documents\file.txt are common in log output and user input.
-Each backslash must be escaped as \\ in JSON.
+File paths like C:\Users\Documents\file.txt show up constantly in log output and user input.
+Each backslash needs to be escaped as \\ in JSON.

-Characters below Unicode code point U+0020 are invisible but will break a JSON parser if left unescaped.
+Characters below Unicode code point U+0020 are invisible, but they'll break a JSON parser if you leave them unescaped.

-Manually hunting down and escaping each of these characters is tedious and error-prone, especially in longer text blocks.
-That is exactly the problem a stringify tool eliminates.
+Tracking down and escaping each of these by hand is tedious and easy to get wrong, especially in longer text blocks.
+That's the whole problem a stringify tool takes off your plate.

-Stringifying text for JSON means applying the escape rules defined in the JSON specification (RFC 8259).
-The process takes your raw input and produces a string that a JSON parser will accept without errors.
+Stringifying text for JSON means applying the escape rules from the JSON specification (RFC 8259).
+The process takes your raw input and produces a string that a JSON parser will accept without complaint.

 For example, given this plain text input: